Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_01_GlobalInfra.md

 - Each Region is designed to be isolated from the other Regions.
 This achieves the greatest possible fault tolerance and stability.
 - Some AWS resources might not be available in all Regions.
 Ensure that you can create the resources that you need in the desired Regions before you launch an instance.

-What is an Edge Location?
+What is an Edge Location?(points of presence)
   - A site that CloudFront uses to cache copies of your content for faster delivery to users at any location.
 - Data Center used to deliver content fast to your users.
 It is the site that is nearest your users.
 - The content is delivered faster because the data is no longer requested from the primary location.
 It is delivered from the Edge Location.
 The location nearest to the user.